brillout/goldpage/docs/readme.template.md

 ## !VAR VIEW_LIBRARIES

-If there is a [render plugin](!VAR|ANCHOR PLUGINS_RENDER) for the view library you want to use, then just install the plugin and that's it.
+If there is a [render plugin](!VAR|ANCHOR PLUGINS_RENDER) for the view library you want to use, then simply install the plugin.

 If there is no render plugin,
 then [take control over rendering](!VAR|ANCHOR CONTROL_RENDERING).
-That way you should be able to use any view library.
+That way you are able to use any view library.

 !INLINE ./snippets/section-footer.md #readme --hide-source-path